 I am the kind of person who is pro-gun and pro-gun rights because of the Second Amendment and all of the freedoms I believe we deserve.
 But that doesn't make what happened okay and it never will.

 While this situation doesn't change my mind, it does change my view of the world.

 Why would somebody decide that shooting former coworkers was the way to go?
 Why would anyone want to hurt others?
 These are the questions that flooded my mind in the hours after the mass shooting.
 I don't necessarily think we have a gun issue in America, but issues with mental health and valuing life.

 We pass bills to kill unborn children.
-We repeal bills that take away healthcare from million.
+We repeal bills that take away healthcare from millions.
 We devalue life in its most basic form and respect those around us to still have enough respect for each other's lives.
-We stigmatize those who need psychiatric care and expect things to still be alright.
+We stigmatize those who need psychiatric care and expect things to still be all right.

 Our country, our system, our values, and morals, they are all broken and backward.
 We have let mass shootings become normal and violence becomes accepted.
 It needs to be stopped.
 There needs to be a change.

 One of the people killed was an intern from a local college during his first day on the job.
 Being a college student applying to internships myself, this hit far too close to home.
 Nobody deserves to die, least of all in their place of work while trying to further their career.

 Five people lost their lives due to someone's disrespect of them.
 Yes, a gun was the weapon, but a mind was the actor.
 I pray that someday, our country will return to valuing life and respecting others enough to help them instead of pushing them away.
 This is not the first mass shooting, but it can be the last.
 If, and only if, we make sure of it.

 If you want to help the victim's families in any way, a GoFundMe page has been set up to help with funeral expenses